terminatorlxj/SCTLProV/docs/language_specification.md

 [TOC]

 # 1. Introduction

-This document specifies the new input language of the automated theorem prover [SCTLProV](https://github.com/terminatorlxj/SCTLProV).
+This document specifies the input language of the automated theorem prover [SCTLProV](https://github.com/terminatorlxj/SCTLProV).
 This input language is designed much like a ML-style real world programming language, in order to ease the task of generating Kripke models out of real world computer systems.

 # 2. The Input Language
 The specification of the new input language is organized to 4 parts:

 1. Lexical tokens;